scalableinternetservices/FreeHack/INTEGRATION-NOTES.md

 // Request
 {
-    bookmark: // only show me results past this id (for pagination) }
+    bookmark: // only show me results past this id (pagination, front-end extracts last id from the previous query by itself) }

 // Expects